Basic Attention Token Price Tops $0.16 on Top Exchanges (BAT)

 About Basic Attention Token

-Basic Attention Token’s launch date was May 31st, 2017.
+Basic Attention Token was first traded on May 31st, 2017.
 Basic Attention Token’s total supply is 1,500,000,000 coins and its circulating supply is 1,495,658,357 coins.
+The Reddit community for Basic Attention Token is /r/BATProject and the currency’s Github account can be viewed here.
 Basic Attention Token’s official website is basicattentiontoken.org.
 Basic Attention Token’s official Twitter account is @AttentionToken and its Facebook page is accessible here.
-The Reddit community for Basic Attention Token is /r/BATProject and the currency’s Github account can be viewed here.

 Buying and Selling Basic Attention Token

-It is usually not presently possible to buy alternative cryptocurrencies such as Basic Attention Token directly using U.S. dollars.
-Investors seeking to acquire Basic Attention Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Basic Attention Token using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Basic Attention Token directly using US dollars.
+Investors seeking to acquire Basic Attention Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Basic Attention Token using one of the exchanges listed above.

 Receive News & Updates for Basic Attention Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Basic Attention Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.